Drivers of Top-line Revenue Growth

 Which factors will drive short and long-term revenue growth?
 It’s critical that you not only complete a comprehensive and honest assessment of what is going to fuel growth but also (an this is the essence of your ultimate strategy - eliminating revenue gaps) the gaps between stated goals and actual results, but also a consensus about how you’ll fill those gaps moving forward.
-The goal is to understand, agree, align, prioritize and translate the strategy into the critical focused activities that will deliver future revenue goals.
+The goal is to understand, agree, align, prioritize, and translate the strategy into the critical focused activities that will deliver future revenue goals.

 A starting point. is to help teams get more clarity around the key questions early in the planning process.
-Based on more experience with this ritual than I care to admit, the outline below should be approached with an objective of lively discussion, debate and eventual consensus.
-These meetings should be in an open dialog, (no slide decks) with someone facilitating and recording the discussion, outcomes and a written review of what was discussed.
-Position this in a way that minimizes departmental politics and finger pointing, yet considers real alternatives or refinements to what currently exists with realistic assessments of future revenue impact.
+Based on more experience with this ritual than I care to admit, the outline below should be approached with an objective of lively discussion, debate, and eventual consensus.
+These meetings should be in an open dialog, (no slide decks) with someone facilitating and recording the discussion, outcomes, and a written review of what was discussed.
+Position this in a way that minimizes departmental politics and finger-pointing, yet considers real alternatives or refinements to what currently exists with realistic assessments of future revenue impact.

 The goal is to get as much of the pertinent information on the table, so everyone has the same picture as to where you are, where you want to be, and what factors and actions are needed for future success.
-Essentially getting everyone to be on the same page, knowing how they got there and the opportunities and limitation of how to get to their desired future objectives.
+Essentially getting everyone to be on the same page, knowing how they got there and the opportunities and limitations of how to get to their desired future objectives.

 One would think this is a natural and common discussion that takes place every year.
 But I can assure you these discussions do not happen as often as they should, and they can be extremely helpful and serve as a valuable reference point as you get deeper into your planning.